All About Bichon Frise Dogs

 • Read the Labels - When you’re looking at the labels for puppy treats, avoid any that have fat and sugar.
 Dog treats with sugar and excessive fat only make your puppy hyperactive and they’re stuffed with empty calories.
 Healthy alternatives include liver treats, chicken strips and fish flakes.
 No matter what, do not give your puppy any more than 15% of his total daily diet in snack foods.

 Having an overweight puppy or dog can lead to other problems including heart disease.
-So starting your Bichon Frise dog on healthy puppy treats from the get-go is definitely the best path for a long relationship.
+So starting your Bichon Frise dog on healthy puppy treats from the get-go, is definitely the best path for a long relationship.

 In choosing a dog training treat remember that you can make some of your own goodies for your Bichon by freezing bits of apple, watermelon, green beans and broccoli and letting him enjoy them on a hot summer day outside.